BVLC/caffe/docs/tutorial/net_layer_blob.md

 The net jointly defines a function and its gradient by composition and auto-differentiation.
 The composition of every layer's output computes the function to do a given task, and the composition of every layer's backward computes the gradient from the loss to learn the task.
 Caffe models are end-to-end machine learning engines.

-The net is a set of layers connected in a computation graph -- a DAG / directed acyclic graph to be exact.
+The net is a set of layers connected in a computation graph -- a DAG (directed acyclic graph) to be exact.
 Caffe does all the bookkeeping for any DAG of layers to ensure correctness of the forward and backward passes.
 A typical net begins with a data layer that loads from disk and ends with a loss layer that computes the objective for a task such as classification or reconstruction.

 The net is defined as a set of layers and their connections in a plaintext modeling language.
 A simple logistic regression classifier